mbesida/transport-routing/README.md

 ## problem definition

- You are asked to develop a new routing solution for public transport system that lets peo- ple search for the quickest route between to given stations.
+ You are asked to develop a new routing solution for public transport system that lets people search for the quickest route between to given stations.
 Your customer is also asking for the posibility to find stations nearby a given station that can be reached within a given time.

  The transport network is modelled as a directed graph with edges that represent a connection between